Spectrum of invariant measures via generic points: Besicovitch pseudometric and its relatives

-An obvious modification of the proof of \cite[Lemma 2]{KLO2} yields the following useful result, which we state for the sake of completness. \begin{lem} If $(n_k)_{k=1}^\infty\subseteq\N$ is a strictly increasing sequence, then pseudometrics $D_B^{(n_k)}$ and $\tilde{D}_B^{(n_k)}$ are uniformly equivalent on $(X,T)$. \end{lem} The proof of our next result follows the same lines as the proofs of \cite[Lemma 6]{KLO2} and \cite[Theorem 15]{KLO2}.
+The proof of our next result follows the same lines as the proofs of \cite[Lemma 6]{KLO2} and \cite[Theorem 15]{KLO2}.
 The obvious changes must take into account that all the measures in Theorem \ref{thm:Besicovitch-quasi-genericity-and-ergodicity} are generated along the subsequence $(n_k)$, while the statements in \cite{KLO2} use $n_k=k$ for every $k\ge 1$.
 More precisely, one needs to use Lemma \ref{lem:equiv-D_B-along} in place of \cite[Lemma 2]{KLO2} and an appropriate modification of \cite[Theorem 14]{KLO2}.

 \begin{thm} Let $(X,T)$ be a topological dynamical system and $(n_k)_{k=1}^\infty\subseteq\N$ be strictly increasing.
 If for every $m\ge 1$ the point $x_m\in X$ is quasi-generic for $\mu_m\in\MT(X)$ along $(n_k)_{k=1}^\infty$ and $x\in X$ is such that